architect-examples/arc-workshop/src/shared/md/02-intro-to-web/00-api-gateway.md

 npm run create
 ```

 JSF Architect will take a moment to run.
 It only creates things if they do not already exist and never destroys anything so its completely safe to run and re-run as you add new things (or if something goes wrong).
 Sometimes things do go wrong!
-The cloud can be unpredictable, things get rate limited or throttled and retrys not just common: they should be expected and planned for.
+The cloud can be unpredictable, things get rate limited or throttled and retries not just common: they should be expected and planned for.

 ---
 ## 5. Deploy to `staging`